This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Exact keywords

-The exact keyword is the term you used when creating your Audit query – that's the word you are providing with the targeted location and the page URL when creating the query.
+The exact keyword is the term you used when creating your Audit query – the word you provide with the targeted location and the page URL when creating the query.
 In this example, the exact keyword is "b2b content marketing".

-Surfer will not only show you how many times your competitors used this keyword on their pages but also make suggestions according to good practices, like putting at least one exact keyword in your title or h1.
+Surfer will show you how many times your competitors used this keyword on their pages and make suggestions according to good practices, like putting at least one exact keyword in your title or h1.

 H